openconnectivity/IOTivity-Lite-setup/Readme.md

 script: **edit_code.sh**

 This scripts edits the generated C code __device_builder_server.c__ with [Nano](#nano).
-The script loads the Nano editor with the generated code in the IoTivity-Lite tree.
+The script loads the Nano editor with the generated code in the iotivity-lite tree.
 The saved file can be compiled without copy pasting.

 **Note that running gen.sh will overwrite the made changes!!**